 How do we change our thinking from what ought they to be doing about children’s health and wellbeing to what can we do about it educators?

 The President of the British Psychological Society, Professor Peter Kinderman, supports this shift in thinking that puts health and positivity at the forefront and diagnosis and illness further down the line.
 In schools we’re first responders with the ability to promote wellbeing.

 As well as sniffs and sneezes, children have the low-level kind of worries and fears that can catch any of us out from time to time.
 We know what to do here too, we encourage and empathise with their take on what’s going on or going wrong.
 With our support the child manages their distress and in so doing learns a bit more about how to cope with suffering, learning about stress and tension as challenges rather than barriers.

-But sometimes the levels rise and we see the effects materialising in school as defiance, disengagement, disruption, underachievement, staying on the surface of the signals children are sending us about their lives.
+But sometimes the levels rise and we crudely categorise the effects materialising in school as defiance, disengagement, disruption, underachievement, staying on the surface of the signals children are sending us about their lives.

 And then something very odd happens.

 If you look at any Behaviour Policy online, (most schools publish them on their websites) you’ll see that generally we switch off the empathy and stop listening in small ways at first, to the extreme of zero-tolerance towards difference and distress in some schools.
 The very children who need an authentic, trusting relationship most are denied it as they are incrementally pushed away and out.